The baby name Mileva is a medieval rarity that might appeal to parents naming a daughter now.

 She must have been brilliant.
-While her family’s wealth and connections fostered her ambitions, Maric enrolled in schools almost exclusively reserved for men.
+While her family’s wealth and connections fostered her ambitions, Mileva enrolled in schools almost exclusively reserved for men.
+Studying mathematics and physics required “special exemptions” even after she’d passed the entrance exams with high marks.

 Her life, post-Einstein, proved difficult.
-Their younger son suffered from serious health problems, and Maric devoted her life to the care of her children.
+Their younger son suffered from serious health problems, and Mileva devoted her life to the care of her children.

 Some contend that Maric’s contributions to Einstein’s work were so significant that she deserves credit for many of his early achievements.
-However, Maric herself made no such claims.
+(And perhaps her However, Maric herself made no such claims.

 There’s a 2002 play and a 2011 opera based on her life, the latter written by Serbian composer Aleksandra Vrebalov.

-US Census records from the 1920s through the 1940s list a few dozen.
+US Census records from the 1920s through the 1940s list a few dozen women named Mileva.
 Most of them list Yugoslavia as their birthplace – a country that existed only during the twentieth century, and has since dissolved into several separate countries, including Serbia.
-A few others come from other Slavic countries, like Hungary and Albania.
+A few others come from nearby Slavic countries, like Hungary and Albania.

-It’s possible that this is just a twist on Milena, swapping the -ena for an -eva.
-If that’s the case, I can’t determine why it would be specific to Serbian, when so many other Mil- names are used in many Slavic languages.
+It’s possible that this is just a twist on the more common Milena, swapping the -ena for an -eva.

-If you’re looking for a rare name for a daughter, this is one that belongs on your list.
+If you’re looking for a truly rare name and undeniably stylish choice for a daughter, Mileva might belong on your list.

 About Abby Sandel